Cubes, cacti, and framed long knots: Introduction

 \subsection{Acknowledgments}

-The first author was supported by the Louisiana Board of Regents Support Fund, contract number LEQSF(2019-22)-RD-A-22.
+The first author was supported by the Louisiana Board of Regents Support Fund, Contract Number LEQSF(2019-22)-RD-A-22 and by the National Science Foundation, Award No.~DMS-2405370.
+He thanks Dev Sinha for directing him to and sharing the PhD thesis of Pelatt.
 The second author benefitted from conversations with Michael Ching, David Gepner, Philip Hackney, Ralph Kaufmann, Jason Lucas, James McClure, Jeremy Miller, Alexandru Suciu, Botong Wang, and Benjamin Ward.
 Graphics were produced using Inkscape and Mathematica.
+We thank an anonymous referee for helpful suggestions that have improved the quality of the paper.